HGH and Health Conditions

 Would your product possibly be effective in the recovery of Cushing's disease, and helping her pituitary gland recover from the stresses of the surgery?

-Answer: I understand that many doctors are either not aware of homeopathic HGH products, or else they have heard of them but they are not trained in homeopathy and so they believe homeopathic products must not be effective.
+Answer: I understand that many doctors are either not aware of homeopathic HGH sprays, or else they have heard of them but they are not trained in homeopathy and so they believe homeopathic products must not be effective.
 As a registered nurse I used to have the same negative opinion of homeopathy so I understand where they are coming from.

 It is true that only the injections are a hormone replacement therapy that can give your daughter all the growth hormone she needs and can raise her level without the pituitary gland's help.
 However, when she stops the injections her level may become low again.
 I think it is better to focus on improving the pituitary gland's health and functioning so it releases a more healthy amount of its own growth hormone.